Home > Computer > Computer Network for JOTI

 DNS

 The Domain Name System (DNS) is the glue that holds the whole Internet together.
-Computers use a numerical IP address to talk to each other, but these are hard for people to remember, so we need a way to be able to use names.
+Computers use a numerical IP address to talk to each other, but these are hard for people to remember and impossible to guess, so we need a way to be able to use names.
 DNS provides a way to map names to IP addresses across the whole Internet.

 We run a name service for our LAN.
 This forwards any other requests out to the Internet to resolve them.
 For example when you type in www.scouts.com.au, DNS translates that into an IP address for that web site.